 Staying on top of household cleaning can be difficult, but when it comes to your health there are no cutting corners.
 Carpets and rugs can harbour chemicals and allergens such as dust mites, some of which can become airborne.
 Dusting and vacuuming regularly will help to remove these from circulating in your home.
 Additionally, wiping down benches and bathrooms can remove mould spores that may impair your air quality.
 You will need to clean your home regularly for this to be effective as once there is mould it can be difficult to remove.

-While the air outside may be of poor quality, you can improve the air indoors by introducing plants to create oxygen and remove toxins[5].
+While the air outside may be of poor quality, you can improve the air indoors by introducing plants to create oxygen and remove toxins [5].
 While pollen can be a major issue with some flowering plants, there are many other options, such as a Peace Lily, Spider Plant, or Devil’s Ivy that offer air purifying capabilities you may be looking for without affecting someone with a sensitivity or hay fever.
-Good oxygen levels assist red blood cell production so that they can be carried around the body to complete necessary functions.
-Without it you would feel fatigued, drowsy, irritable, and find it difficult to stay focused.
-It also assists to improve your immune system to fight off bacteria, viruses, and germs to keep you feeling healthy.

-With an early start to the bushfire season in Queensland and New South Wales, air pollution is at risk of being poor on a regular basis, you can keep yourself healthy by taking measures to improve the air quality in your home.
+With bushfire season, air pollution is at risk of being poor on a regular basis.
+You can keep yourself healthy by taking measures to improve the air quality in your home.
 You may be unable to control the quality outside, but with simple steps, the indoor air quality can be kept healthy and comfortable all year round.
+Contact Fujitsu General to learn more about how our air conditioners can help improve the air quality in your home.

 https://www.nationalasthma.org.au/news/2016/indoor-humidity